Start9Labs/documentation/site/source/support/faq/faq-general.rst

 Is there a product warranty?
 ----------------------------
 Yes!
-The full warranty for a device purchased with us is located on the insert in the box (1 year).
+The full warranty for a device purchased from us is located on the insert in the box (1 year).
 Furthermore, Start9 commits, to the best of our ability, to serving Embassy users.
-We will resolve any issue encountered with our provided hardware or software in a personalized matter.
+We will resolve any issue encountered with our provided hardware or software in a personalized manner.
 We strive to provide highly available, quality customer service.

 What kind of Internet connection is required to use Embassy?
 ------------------------------------------------------------